Jason S. Hamilton, M.D., F.A.C.S.

 OKLAHOMA CITY – Oklahoma City Thunder guard Russell Westbrook underwent a successful procedure to address a fracture to the zygomatic arch of his right cheek, Thunder Executive Vice President and General Manager Sam Presti announced.

 The procedure was performed by Dr. John Joseph Rehm and Dr. Jason Hamilton with Thunder medical personnel present at the Osborne Head and Neck Institute in Los Angeles, Calif.
-Westbrook will miss tomorrow’s game against the Los Angeles Lakers and will be re-evaluated later this week.
+Westbrook missed only one game against the Los Angeles Lakers and returned to the court within a few days.

-USC football player Stafon Johnson who suffered a life threatening injury after a 275lb weight bar crushed his neck during a training session.
+USC football player Stafon Johnson suffered a life threatening injury after a 275lb weight bar crushed his neck during a training session.
 Dr. Hamilton’s quick actions saved the players life and with partner Dr. Ryan Osborne they both reconstructed his larynx allowing him to make a miraculous return to football field in the NFL.
-Read about the incident at LA Times
+Learn More by watching the feature below.

 Southern California SuperDoctors 2015